satoo-ino/Pre-Gamma-Ordered-Dithering/README.md

 ## Status

-This is an experimental / I mainly built it to get familiar with GitHub.
+This is an experimental / learning project, I mainly built it to get familiar with GitHub.
 It works, but expect rough edges.
 Issues and comparisons against other approaches are welcome.

 ## Usage